Belturbet: History

 Two young people, Geraldine O'Reilly, from Staghall, Belturbet, and Patrick Stanley, from Clara, County Offaly, were killed by a Loyalist car bomb in Belturbet on 28 December 1972.

 Education

-The town has three primary schools, including St. Mary's BNS (a male primary school for second class up to sixth class), Fairgreen National School (a mixed-gender Church of Ireland school, and Covent of Mercy National School (educating boys up to first class and girls up to sixth class).
+The town has three primary schools, including St. Mary's BNS (a male primary school for second class up to sixth class), Fairgreen National School (a mixed-gender Church of Ireland school, and Convent of Mercy National School (educating boys up to first class and girls up to sixth class).

-The town's only secondary school is St Bricins Vocational School, a vocational school run by County Cavan VEC.
+The town's only secondary school is St Bricins Vocational School, a vocational school run by the Cavan & Monaghan ETB.

 Transport

 Rail transport

-The railway station in Belturbet has recently been restored and is back to its former glory.
-It was opened on 29 June 1885 for the Great Northern Railway (Ireland) connecting to the broad gauge branch to Ballyhaise railway station on the Clones to Cavan line.
+The railway station was opened on 29 June 1885 for the Great Northern Railway (Ireland) connecting to the broad gauge branch to Ballyhaise railway station on the Clones to Cavan line.
 It also served the narrow gauge Cavan and Leitrim Railway to Dromod and Arigna, for which it opened on 24 October 1887.
 The station finally closed for all services on 1 April 1959.

 Belturbet railway station is a railway museum.